Policy Statement

 A personal data breach means a breach of security leading to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.

-A data security breach can happen for a number of reasons:
+A data security breach can happen for several reasons:

 - Loss or theft of data or equipment